maarten-pennings/6502/5decoder/README.md

 We see the AND-gate pattern that was _inside_ the chip, now also emerge _outside_ the chip.

-This is the architecture that we aim for in [this chapter](README.md#52-Implementation).
+This is the architecture that we aim for in the [next section](README.md#52-Implementation).

 ## 5.1.4.
 Memory map